HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

-## installing mysql
+## Installing MySQL

-On Ubuntu, or Enterprise Linux you can install the package `mysql-server` with the package manager.
-This will install the MySQL server and client applications.
+On Ubuntu or Enterprise Linux you can install the package `mysql-server` with a package manager.
+This will install both the MySQL server and client application.

 On recent versions of Debian (e.g. 12), the package `mysql-server` is *not* available in the default repositories.
-You can download a .deb package from the MySQL website, or use the MariaDB package instead, e.g. by installing the package `default-mysql-server`.
+You can download a .deb package from the MySQL website, or use the MariaDB package instead by installing the package `default-mysql-server`.

 On recent versions of Fedora (e.g. 39), installing the package `mysql-server` will in fact install MariaDB instead of MySQL.
 You can install MySQL from the package `community-mysql-server` or download a package from the MySQL website.